top of page

 Atmosphere 4

 Although the stadium was designed for soccer, it still works well for football.
 The stands surround the field closely on all sides.
-No one is far from the field and the views are pretty amazing.
+No one is far from the field, and the views are pretty amazing.
+The upper deck on the east side does not usually see use for Defender games.

-The north stands have an area of standing-room-only seats, designed for soccer fan groups, that has been filled each game with rowdy fans that have made the games quite an experience.
-This is the home of the world-famous "cup snake", where fans put their empty beer cups in a large line.
+The north stands have an area of standing-room-only seats, designed for soccer fan groups, that has been filled each game with rowdy fans who have made the games quite an experience.

-The stadium has decent size concourses and many options for fans to enjoy the game atmosphere.
+The stadium has decent-sized concourses and many options for fans to enjoy the game atmosphere.

 Neighborhood 4

 The immediate area around Audi Field is called Buzzard Point.
-Buzzard Point does not have much around it although Nationals Park and the Navy Yards area are not far away if you are looking for pre or post-game activities.
+Buzzard Point did not originally have much around it, but that is quickly changing.
+Nationals Park and the Navy Yards area are not far away if you are looking for pre- or post-game activities.

 You are also in a great city, Washington, DC.
 The number of attractions, museums, restaurants, and other sights is astounding.
-Spend some time pre or post-game seeing the many things around this great city.
-Normally I would recommend using the Metro subway system, but with recent issues, you may want to investigate schedules and station closings carefully.
+Spend some time pre- or post-game seeing the many things around this great city.

 Fans 4